 "Think of it as having a research partner that never sleeps, can process vast datasets instantly, and suggests novel experimental approaches," Kohli described the system's capabilities.
 The tool can apparently generate hypotheses, design experiments, and even predict outcomes across multiple scientific domains.

-This puts Google in direct competition with Microsoft's Azure AI for research initiatives and AWS scientific computing services.
+This puts Google in direct competition with Microsoft's Azure AI for research initiatives and Amazon's AWS scientific computing services.
 But DeepMind's advantage lies in their proven ability to tackle fundamental scientific challenges, not just provide cloud computing power.